Flying Insects Are Disappearing and That’s Not a Good Thing

 The study out of Germany is not the first to show a decline in airborne bugs.
 A 2012 survey by the Zoological Society of London concluded that insect populations around the planet are in decline.
 In 2014, a study in Science showed a 45 percent global decline in insect life.

 But you don’t have to be a scientist to observe this phenomenon.
 Just get in a car and start driving.
-As Hallman told the Post, going for a drive and then checking the windshield for bug guts is “probably one of the best illustrative ways to realize we are dealing with a decline in flying insects.”
+As Hallmann told the Post, going for a drive and then checking the windshield for bug guts is “probably one of the best illustrative ways to realize we are dealing with a decline in flying insects.”

 Comments